ghowland/VDRPrologCPU/docs/dev_notes.md

 ### Arena Reset is the Garbage Collector

 No free.
 No GC.
-When a session dies, its ephemeral arena region resets (cursor = 0).
-All ephemeral data gone.
+When a session dies, its session arena region resets (cursor = 0).
+All session data gone.
 Global arena data is never freed during operation.
 Arena exhaustion returns `ErrorCode.arena_exhausted`, never silent corruption.

 ### The Config is Not Optional